aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 ## How to Process Mail Merge with Nested Regions

-**<u>// Review and update.
-If I understood you correctly, we have the ability to use nested mail merge with regions in some way (not with DataSet).</u>**

 The data to be merged into a template can come from various sources, mainly relational databases or XML documents.
-In our example, we are going to use an XML file to store our data and load it directly into the **DataSet**.
+In our example, we are going to use an [SQLite](https://www.sqlite.org/index.html) database to store our data and load it with custom data source implementation.

-Aspose.Words allows you to process mail merge with nested regions using the data relationships specified in the **DataSet**.
-When the **DataSet** object loads XML, it either uses the provided schema or infers it from the structure of the XML itself to accomplish this.
-From this structure, it creates relationships between tables where necessary.

 The image below demonstrates how the data from the *Order* table passed to the nested merge regions will be linked to the *Item* table, as well as the output generated during the merge operation.